NidhitheCoder/brad-js/advanced_JS/read.md

 - The "New function" syntax is another way to create function.
 It's rarely used , But sometimes  there's no alternative.
 - Syntax:
     let func = new Function([arg-1,arg-2,...,arg-N],funcitonBody);

+### Arrow functions
+- Arrow functions are anonymous and change the way this binds in functions.
+It makes our code more concise  and simplifies functions scoping and this keyword.